msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

 **Stage 3**: Reconstruct the system for the new process.<br>
 **Stage 4**: Operate the redesigned process using the reconstructed system.<br>

-This execution process is repetitive.
+This execution process is iterative.
 In the diagnosis stage, an evaluation of the current process's KPIs (Key Performance Indicators) is conducted to analyze both the current and future situations, followed by simulations to predict future scenarios.
 In the redesign stage, new scenarios for the new process are modeled.
 In the reconstruction stage, the existing business processes are restructured, and the information systems are newly built to execute the newly designed process.
-Recently, key information technologies enabling BPR, such as workflow management systems and their extended concept of Business Process Management Systems (BPMS), are being actively introduced.
+Recently, essential technologies enabling BPR, such as workflow management systems and their extended form, Business Process Management Systems (BPMS), have been actively adopted.
 Finally, in the operation stage, necessary management information is collected for execution instructions related to daily tasks and for future analysis.
 <br><br>
 A concept that contrasts with BPR is CPI (Continuous Process Improvement).
 While BPR refers to fundamentally reanalyzing and boldly redesigning existing processes to achieve a breakthrough improvement in performance, CPI focuses on the gradual improvement of work processes and outputs over a long period.
 When comparing BPR and CPI from several aspects<br>